delta/dwoc-faq/docs/student-guides/guide.md

+---
+id: guide
-## Students guide
+title: Students guide
+---

-How to proceed with Delta Winter of Code?
+### How to proceed with Delta Winter of Code?

 It's quite simple really!
 Are you new to open source?